 SEAP provides an opportunity for high school students to participate in research at a Department of Navy laboratory during the summer.
 WAS has participated in this program in the past.

+This is a large event at Charles H. Flowers High School, 10001 Ardwick-Ardmore Road, Springdale, Maryland 20774.
+Display and judging of all projects for students in grades 6-12 is in March.
 This is an Intel ISEF (International Science and Engineering Fair) affiliated regional fair and as such is bound by the Rules and Regulations for Intel ISEF.
-Includes students from Calvert County, St. Mary’s County and Prince George’s County.
+It includes students from Calvert County, St. Mary’s County and Prince George’s County.
+Judges needed!

 FIRST Robotics Chesapeake District